On explicit $L^2$-convergence rate estimate for underdamped Langevin dynamics: Proofs

+The following is a technical lemma that prepares us for the (mixed space-time) $H^2$ estimates of $u$, the solution of the elliptic equation \eqref{eqn:mixedelliptic}.
+This is a generalization of a similar $L^2$-$H^2$ regularity estimate in \cite[Proposition 5]{dolbeault_hypocoercivity_2015}, where only the spatial variable is considered, but our estimates are algebraically simpler thanks to Bochner's formula.
+Let us remark that we adopt the same scaling of parameters as \cite[Lemma 3.6]{bernard2022hypocoercivity}, especially in the most general case (iii). \begin{lemma} For any $u\in H^2(\lambda\otimes\mu)$ such that $\wb{\nabla} u\in H_0^1(\lambda \otimes \mu)^{d+1}$, Similarly,

-\begin{lemma} For any $u\in H^2(I\times\mu_U)$, Here $C_0$ is a universal constant, and $R$ is the same constant defined in Theorem~\ref{thm::decayrate}. \end{lemma} \begin{proof} The starting point of the proof is Bochner's formula Integrate over $I\times\mu_U$ and (noticing the last term above has integral zero) we get
+Here $C$ is a universal constant whose the precise value can be traced in the proof under different assumptions in Theorem \ref{thm::decayrate}, and $R$ is defined in Theorem~\ref{thm::decayrate}. \end{lemma} \begin{proof} We only prove \eqref{eqn:uH2est} since the proof of \eqref{eqn:uH2estxonly} follows from a similar argument.
+The starting point of the proof is Bochner's formula Integrate over $\lambda \otimes \mu$ and (noticing the last term above has integral zero) we get

-Let us first discuss the easier case when $U$ satisfies \eqref{eqn:lowerbdriccicurv}.
-We can estimate directly This verifies the conclusion in cases (i) (setting $K=0$) and (ii).
+This already verifies the conclusion in cases (i) (setting $K=0$) and (ii) with $C=1$.